William M. Dalton: Outlaw career

-On October 5th, 1892, Grat and Bob Dalton, Dick Broadwell and Bill Powers were all killed attempting to rob two banks at once in Coffeyville, Kansas.
-Bill's brother Emmett Dalton received 23 gunshot wounds, but survived.
-Bill Dalton and Bill Doolin had been waiting several miles away with extra horses to aid the gangs escape.
-After getting tired of waiting they left, only to learn later the fate of the gang.
+On October 5, 1892, Grat Dalton, Bob Dalton, Dick Broadwell, and Bill Powers were all killed attempting to rob two banks at once in Coffeyville, Kansas.
+Bill's brother Emmett Dalton received 23 gunshot wounds but survived.
+Bill Dalton and Bill Doolin had been waiting several miles away with extra horses to aid the gang's escape.
+After getting tired of waiting they left, and only later learned the fate of the gang.
 Bill Doolin, "Bitter Creek" Newcomb, and Charlie Pierce, none of whom were at Coffeyville, were the only members left of the original Dalton Gang.

-For a time, Bill Doolin and his partners operated under outlaw Henry Starr (Cherokee), hiding out about 75 miles northeast of Kingfisher, Oklahoma, from where they made several raids.
+For a time Bill Doolin and his partners operated under outlaw Henry Starr (Cherokee), hiding out about 75 miles northeast of Kingfisher, Oklahoma, from where they made several raids.
 Doolin, Newcomb, and Pierce visited the Daltons' mother in Kingfisher to console her after her sons' deaths.
 Brothers Lit and Bill Dalton were also visiting their mother, and Doolin proposed that they join him and his group to avenge their brothers.
 Bill Dalton agreed to join them and soon took part in several robberies, but Lit refused in disgust.
 Henry Starr was arrested in 1893 and held for trial at Fort Smith.

 As Doolin and Dalton were accepted as leaders of the gang, it became known as the Doolin-Dalton Gang, and also as the Wild Bunch.
-Dalton took part in several robberies with the Wild Bunch, including a gun battle on September 1, 1893 at Ingalls, Oklahoma Territory, where three deputy U. S. marshals were killed.
+Bill Dalton took part in several robberies with the Wild Bunch, including a gun battle on September 1, 1893, at Ingalls, Oklahoma Territory, where three deputy US marshals were killed.
 Eventually Dalton left Doolin to form his own Dalton Gang.
 On May 23, 1894, Dalton and his new gang robbed the First National Bank at Longview, Texas.
 During the robbery one member of the gang and four citizens were killed in a shootout.
 This was the gang's only job.

 After the gang separated with their share of the loot, Bill hid out with his family in a cabin near Elk, Indian Territory.
-A posse assembled by U.S. Marshal S.T.
+A posse assembled by US Marshal S.T.
 Lindsey in Ardmore, Oklahoma, tracked Bill to the cabin and surrounded it on June 8, 1894.
 Dalton escaped through a window at the back of the house, but as he ran through a patch of corn was shot and killed by the Deputy Marshals.

 Afterwards a woman found in the house admitted she was Bill's wife Jane Dalton, and identified the body as Bill's.
 She then had him shipped back to California for burial.
-Bill was originally buried at his wife's families home in Livingston, but after the family lost the home his body was moved to the Turlock cemetery where it remains.
+Bill was originally buried at his wife's family's home in Livingston, but after the family lost the home his body was moved to the Turlock cemetery where it remains today.